 Matches not completed by the closing date for the round must take priority over all other school games which should be postponed or cancelled if necessary.
 Any team failing to comply with this rule may be disqualified from the tournament.
 The final decision on the date and venue of matches not completed by the closing date for the round will rest with I.S.F.A.

-8. DURATION OF MATCHES: Matches will consist of 30 minutes each way.
-In the event of a draw, an extra-time period of 7 minutes each way will be played.
+8. DURATION OF MATCHES: All matches will consist of 40 minutes each way.
+In the event of a draw after 80 minutes play, an extra-time period of 10 minutes each way will be played.
 If the match is still drawn at the end of extra-time, then penalties will be taken (as laid down in the Laws of Association Football) to determine the winning team.